katiabou/aDNA_course_2025/README.md

 ```
 Question:
 1) How does the number of retained sites vary between different coverages and INFO score cutoffs?
-2) Would you impute a really low coverage sample (say 0.01x) and apply a really strict INFO score filter?
+2) Would you impute a really low coverage sample (say 0.01x) and apply an INFO score filter?

 ## Exercise 5: Impact of ancestral representation in the reference panel